Brendan Donovan Player Props: Cardinals vs. Nationals

-The St. Louis Cardinals, including Brendan Donovan (.349 batting average in his past 10 games), take on starter Josiah Gray and the Washington Nationals at Nationals Park, Monday at 4:05 PM ET.
+The St. Louis Cardinals, including Brendan Donovan and his .512 slugging percentage over his past 10 games, battle starting pitcher MacKenzie Gore and the Washington Nationals at Nationals Park, Tuesday at 7:05 PM ET.

-He racked up three hits (going 3-for-5 with a double and an RBI) in his most recent game against the Mets.
+He collected three RBI (going 1-for-4 with a home run) in his last game against the Nationals.

 Brendan Donovan Game Info & Props vs. the Nationals